zhichaoliu0921/uark-meeg-intro-robo/docs/source/index.rst

-Hello, Hogs!
-Welcome to MEEG 42503-001 / MEEG 5910V-026 **Introduction to Robotics - Robot Kinematics and Dynamics**.
+Welcome to MEEG 42503-001 / MEEG 5910V-026 Introduction to Robotics - Robot Kinematics and Dynamics.
 ===================================